jadynpark/NCP/analysis.md

 **Research Aims:**
-**Aim 1.** To test group differences in cognitive performance (accuracy, efficiency) in Low vs. High NCP
+**Aim 1.** To test group differences in cognitive performance (accuracy, efficiency) in Low vs. High PLE
 **Aim 2.** To test if group performance is related to clinically relevant traits (e.g., anxiety)
 **Aim 3.** To test if relevant traits are correlated with perseveration errors in a rule-learning task

 **Hypotheses:**
-**1.** Low NCPs perform better than high NCPs
+**1.** Low PLEs perform better than high PLEs
 **2.** Greater the BAI (anxiety) scores, worse the performance
-**3.** Low NCPs perseverate less than high NCPs and anxiety symptoms are correlated with this relationship
+**3.** Low PLEs perseverate less than high PLEs and anxiety symptoms are correlated with this relationship
-**3.1.** Alternatively, greater anxiety may only affect high NCP but not low NCP
+**3.1.** Alternatively, greater anxiety may only affect high PLE but not low PLE

 ``` r
 #load libraries